mmgoddard/wordart-api/README.md

 The solution involves one endpoint which accepts a string of text along with the formatting parameters, font, fontColour, effects & format and will download the image in the format specified in the request.
 The application is using the Spring Boot framework.
-Some test coverage that has been completed but there is still work to do in regards to this.
+Some test coverage has been completed but there is still work to do in regards to this.

 ## API